 5) Playing Time --- Our programs will emphasize both development and winning--- competing to win events.
 Situational substitution will be the chosen approach.
 We will not carry players at these levels incapable of stepping in interchangeably, but the decision on who plays and when rests entirely on the coach.

 6) Communication --- We will communicate weekly, or more, as needed with parents and players to provide information, updates on tournament schedules as I get them, and needed information that has to get in your hands.
 But as email is inexact, and sometimes tenuous for a variety of reasons, the Navigators web page is absolutely critical to staying on top of necessary information.
 Coaches will be forwarded my communications and directed to pass them on to you if it's information you need to know.

 7) Financial Processes and arrangements --- The sign-up documents provided here lay out deadlines and incentives to early sign-up.
 We will make every effort to accurately record all deposits, check numbers, and arrangements made with individual families.
 But times will emerge where a ball gets dropped.
 You may be contacted requesting your help in sorting out the paper trail of payments and invoices.
 I appreciate your understanding on this.

-A) Installment Plans --- Possible, but you must work these items out with the State Office.
-Contact me at (636) 358-2272 and I will work out a workable payment plan with families incapable of making initial deposits or single-pay arrangements.
+A) Installment Plans --- Contact me at (636) 358-2272 and I will work out a workable payment plan with families incapable of making initial deposits or single-pay arrangements.